 The PDCA Cycle diagram can be used in team meetings to take stock of what stage improvement initiatives are at, and to choose the appropriate tools to see each stage through to successful completion.
 Continuous improvement using the PDCA cycle reinforces the necessity to look beyond the superficial when attempting to discover real causes of operational problems so that they can be permanently eliminated.
 The goal is to identify the root cause of a problem so effective and permanent countermeasures/corrective continuous improvement action can be identified and implemented.

-This course will show the use of the PDCA Cycle to coordinate continuous improvement and root cause analysis efforts.
+This 1-day PDCA training course will show the use of the PDCA Cycle to coordinate continuous improvement and root cause analysis efforts.

 Duration: 1 day